microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/reportroot-getskypeforbusinessparticipantactivitycounts.md

 Get usage trends on the number and type of conference sessions that users from your organization participated in.
 Types of conference sessions include IM, audio/video, application sharing, web, and dial-in/out - 3rd party.

+> [!NOTE]
-> **Note:** For details about different report views and names, see [Office 365 Reports - Skype for Business conference participant activity](https://support.office.com/client/Skype-for-Business-Online-conference-participant-activity-c3c89995-65dd-4715-9e38-bb244c742c6b).
+> For details about different report views and names, see [Office 365 Reports - Skype for Business conference participant activity](https://support.office.com/client/Skype-for-Business-Online-conference-participant-activity-c3c89995-65dd-4715-9e38-bb244c742c6b).

 ## Permissions